 The first part of this verse literally reads: "SONS OF MEN" and is the reading of the Jewish translations of 1917, 1936, the RV, ASV, NASB, Spanish R.V. and the NKJV, but the NIV, RSV and ESV omit the word "sons" and have merely "O men", while the Holman Standard says: "EXALTED MEN"; the NEB (New English Bible of 1970) says: "MORTAL MEN", and The Message has: "YOU RABBLE".

-In Psalm 4:2 , instead of "leasing" the NKJV says "seek falsehood", the NASB has "aim at deception", but the NIV gives a very different meaning by saying "How long will you love delusions and seek FALSE GODS".
+In Psalm 4:2 , instead of "leasing" the NKJV says "seek falsehood", the NASB has "aim at deception", ESV "seek after lies", but the NIV gives a very different meaning by saying "How long will you love delusions and seek FALSE GODS".

 The NASB, Geneva bible, the Jewish Publication Society 1917, and Young's are similar with "TREMBLE, and sin not.
 Commune with your own heart, and be still (or be silent)."
 The Bible in Basic English says: "Let there be fear in your hearts, and sin not."

-However the NKJV says: "BE ANGRY, and do not sin."
+However the NKJV and the ESV say: "BE ANGRY, and do not sin."
 The NIV is slightly different from the NKJV and says: "In your anger do not sin."
 There is a big difference in meaning between "stand in awe" before God, and "be angry".
 The Message has: "COMPLAIN IF YOU MUST, BUT DON'T LASH OUT."

 Instead of "commune with your own heart upon your bed, and be still" (which is the reading of the Jewish translations, the NASB, NIV, NKJV, and the ESV) the NEB actually says: "THOUGH YOU LIE ABED RESENTFUL, do not break silence."